Contact a Lawyer

 What is an Initial Appearance?

-An initial appearance, also known as a first appearance is made in a courtroom before a judge.
+An initial appearance, also known as a first appearance or preliminary hearing is made in a courtroom before a judge.
 The judge will read the charges and ask you (or your lawyer) how you plead (guilty / not guilty).

 At your initial appearance, the judge will set the amount of bail, or deny bail for highly egregious charges.
 If you do not have a lawyer with you the judge may ask if you need a court appointed lawyer.